 Resource Mobilization and International Cooperation

 The focus of this priority is on mobilizing and attracting resources for developing countries in responding to their respective needs with localised solutions and fostering international cooperation on telecommunication/ICT development issues.
-In this process, the varying and specific needs of developing countries, including Least Developed Countries (LDCs), Small Island Developing States (SIDS), Landlocked Developing Countries (LLDCs) and countries with economies in transition, as well as underserved and vulnerable populations, should be prioritized and given due attention.
+In this process, the varying and specific needs of developing countries, including Least Developed Countries (LDCs), Small Island Developing States (SIDS), Landlocked Developing Countries (LLDCs) and countries with economies in transition, as well as underserved populations and persons in vulnerable situations, should be prioritized and given due attention.

 Additionally, funding requirements do not always account for the specific economic realities and development priorities of these countries, limiting their ability to participate in/undertake critical digital development projects.
 Additionally, challenges such as limited access to technical expertise, insufficient local data for project assessments, and heavy reliance on external parties further complicate efforts to qualify for funding.